Blockchain Meets COVID-19: A Framework for Contact Information Sharing and Risk Notification System: System Overview

 \section{System Overview}

-Our system can track the locations visited by users and the personal contact history of users with others.
-When a user updates himself infected, our system will notify other users who have been in direct or indirect contact with him, and provide an assessment of the probability of infection.
+Our system can track locations' infection status and notify users if they are exposed to these infected places.
+When a user updates himself infected, our system will notify other users who have been in contact with him in the last 14 days.
+Because of the blockchain's decentralized feature, the smart contract's notification functions are distributed on each computing node in the blockchain network, and one particular node will not become a bottleneck in the system performance.